 The Runner Academy will be offered July 5-18, 2020.
 The actual cost of the Runner Academy is $3500, however, the EICC provides each successful applicant with a 50% scholarship upon acceptance into the program, making the tuition payable by the delegate $1750.

 The two weeks of the Runner Academy are arranged to provide a solid intellectual foundation, as well as a coherent, real-world application of a scriptural worldview and Christian cultural philosophy.

-The first week is a thorough introduction to Christian philosophy and theology, with emphasis on the authority of God’s Word not only for personal faith but for the totality of cultural life.
+The first week is a thorough introduction to Christian philosophy and cultural theology, with emphasis on the authority of God’s Word not only for personal faith but for the totality of cultural life.
 The second week surveys our Christian cultural legacy and the role we ourselves have to play as believers in the defense and advancement of the scriptural perspective.

 Students will also have the option to apply to their university or seminary to receive credit towards their degree for participation in the Runner Academy.
 For these students, a written essay is required, to be submitted within three weeks of the conclusion of the program.
 The EICC will provide suggested essay topics, reading lists and writing guidelines, as well as all necessary curriculum descriptions for the student to submit to their university.

 Runner Academy faculty members are men and women with a reputation for godliness and academic excellence, as well as insight and experience in the work of cultural transformation.
 They are apologists, philosophers, theologians, physicians, educators, pastors, authors, artists, and lawyers.